zedwei/webvoyager/src/prompts/prompt_restaurant_booking.md

   1. Ensure to get the name of the restaurant, date, time, and number of people from user query.
 If any information is missing, ask user to input using "Clarify" action.
   2. Navigate to the booking page of the restaurant specified by user.
   3. Select or fill in the required booking parameters, including date, time, number of people.
 If the requested booking slot isn't available, ask user to pick an alternative setting.
-  4. Fill in the user contact information if requested by the booking website.
+  4. Ensure the restaurant name, date, time, and party size match the user's request; only fill in contact information if they match, otherwise correct the booking details first.
   5. Before making the reservation, ask user to provide a final confirmation by using "Clarify" action.
   6. Submit the reservation.